adriancooke/drupal-for-designers/docs/local-drupal-on-macos.md

 ## 🐳 Install Docker

-If you are running a CivicActions-managed machine, you can use the Kandji Self Service app to install it.
-Open Kandji and navigate to Developer Tools → Docker Desktop then choose **Install**.

-Otherwise you can download and install from the [Docker homepage](https://www.docker.com/).
+Download and install from the [Docker homepage](https://www.docker.com/).
 Click the **Download Docker Desktop** button and choose the appropriate version for your platform.

 **Optional:** The Learning Center prompted me to try some tutorials when I first installed and I ran through a few of them.
 I have previously used Docker and still found them helpful.

 ## 🍺 Install Homebrew

-**Tip:** Homebrew is now installed by default on CivicActions machines, so if you have a CivicActions laptop you can skip to the next section.

 [Homebrew](https://brew.sh/) is a package management system for macOS that allows you to easily install software using the command line in Terminal.
 We will use it to install DDEV.